greird/slack-exporter/README.md

 This project is a work in progress and is meant to run locally.
 Some of the authentication process is not secure enough.

-Gemini CLI, Github Copilot and Claude have been used extensively to write the code in this repository, especiall the API interfaces and documentation.
+Gemini CLI, Github Copilot and Claude have been used extensively to write the code in this repository, especially the API interfaces and documentation.

 ## Installation